lamberta/devkit-doc/api/utilities.md

 4. Return: `{function}`

 Binds the first parameter as `this` in the callback function.
-Additional arguments are curried on the function.
+Additional arguments are curried to the given function.

 ~~~
 function add_to_point (x, y) {